M4K4TT4CK/Inventory_Management_SpringBoot_Java/README.md

   - Add custom validator @ValidInventoryRange to check for max inventories, generates error message when adding parts
   - Add custom validator @ValidMinInventoryrange for check for min inventories, generates error message when adding parts
+  - @ValidMinInventoryRange is set to zero, if inventory is less that min num parts there is an error message
+  - Add custom validator @ValidMinProductInrange to check for min product inventory, generates error message if below minimum, adjusted Product.java to add validRangeLimit() and ProductServiceImpl with theProduct.validRangeLimit()

 Task I:
 - I.  Add at least two unit tests for the maximum and minimum fields to